tdignan87/TraceSense/README.md

 - Confidence in the system so it allows us to comply with food safety while removing paperwork from our processes.

 ## Business Goals
+- An app that's fit for purpose and generates revenue for the business.

+- An app that is welcoming to the user, informative and explains why it is beneficial to them.

+- Emphasis on helping the customer achieve paperless compliance, and highlight that the developer has experience first hand working in a food manufacturing environment.

 The target businesses to use this application are: